-Have each group of learners work on a different story, determining the plot points as a group before drawing the pictures.
+Get each group of learners to work on a different story, determining the plot points as a group before drawing the pictures.

-Objective: Learners will be able to guide Byte through a physical grid to a gem using directional commands.
+Objective: Learners will be able to guide Byte through a physical grid to reach a gem using directional commands.

-Preparation: Learners will be working in groups of three.
-Use painter's tape to create a four-by-four grid on the floor for each group.
+Preparation: Learners should work in groups of three.
+Use masking tape to create a four-by-four grid on the floor for each group.

-- 1. Distribute the materials, and divide learners into groups of three. - 2.
-Read through each role, and assign each person in the group a role for the first game. - 3.
-Have learners play the game, starting with the designer role. - 4.
-Play three times, each time rotating the role cards.
+- 1. Distribute the materials and split learners into groups of three. - 2.
+Read through each role and assign each person in each group a role for the first game. - 3.
+Get learners to play the game, starting with the designer role. - 4.
+Play three times, rotating the role cards each time.